x

 The 35-year-old mother of five from Bardstown has been missing for nearly a decade now.
 Crystal's disappearance hangs heavy over the Nelson County community.

 Despite numerous search warrants and interviews over the years, there has been little to shed light on the case.
-That was until a Nelson County man was arrested in connection to Crystal's disappearance in mid-August, and then Brooks Houck was arrested in September.
+That was until a Nelson County man was arrested in connection to Crystal's disappearance last August, then Brooks Houck was arrested in September, and a third suspect was charged just weeks later.

 It is the first major development in years.
 Here's a timeline of everything that has happened throughout the investigation.